Flaws in audio systems – frequency response amplitude drops

 When listening to an instrument being played, the human hearing combines the frequency output of such instrument with the hearing curve to the actual listening experience.
 An audio system plays back the recording of an instrumental output.
 Similarly the human hearing combines this output with the hearing curve to about the same listening experience.
 Ideally the audio system in-between the instrument and the human hearing should not manipulate.

-An audio system attenuating some tones.
+An audio system accelerating or attenuating some tones.

 This obviously misrepresents the musician’s original intent.
 Frequency responses might be not accurately flat on purpose.
 This allows to receive warmer, bass heavy or brighter sound, depending on ones preferences.